RediSearch/RediSearch/docs/commands/ft.search.md

 Query for polygons which contain a given geometry or are within a given geometry

-First, create an index using `GEOMETRY`type:
+First, create an index using `GEOMETRY` type:

 {{< highlight bash >}}
 127.0.0.1:6379> FT.CREATE idx SCHEMA geom GEOMETRY
 OK
 {{< / highlight >}}

-Adding couple geometries using `HSET`:
+Adding a couple of geometries using `HSET`:

 {{< highlight bash >}}
 127.0.0.1:6379> HSET small geom 'POLYGON((1 1, 1 100, 100 100, 100 1, 1 1))'